Towards robust quantitative photoacoustic tomography via learned iterative methods: Discussion

 \subsection{Digital twin}

 In the second study, we investigated the performance of the implemented solvers in a more challenging setup, incorporating only a small training set and a large modeling error.
-In contrast to the ideal problem, the classical GN solver was now generally unable to reconstruct the targets due to the modeling error.
-The single-step U-Net-based solver performed relatively well.
-As the only input for the U-Net was the almost noiseless simulated data, there was no apparent modeling error or noise, making the data ideal input for the U-Net.
-Therefore, for the U-Net, the principal challenge was the scarce training set with samples different from the test set.
+In contrast to the ideal problem, the classical GN solver was now generally unable to reconstruct the targets due to the modeling error (see Figs~\ref{fig:hook} and \ref{fig:recos_twin}).
+On the other hand, the fully learned solver, which was based on the residual U-Net architecture, performed comparably well to the learned iterative methods.
+The good performance is not unexpected, as the input to the residual U-Net remains to be the absorbed energy density with only little noise and as long as test samples are consistent with the training the U-Net generalizes well.

+Comparing greedily and end-to-end trained relative errors from Fig.~\ref{fig:relative_errors_twin}, we see that the greedy variants produce slightly smaller relative errors compared to end-to-end variants.
+This smaller error has also been observed during training, even though in theory, end-to-end training should provide an upper bound for the training performance of the greedy training.
+However, the optimization problem of the end-to-end scheme is far more complex and highly non-linear.
+In general, the optical values fluctuate more during the intermediate GN/GD updates in the end-to-end training compared to the greedy training.
+The varying optical values are likely to produce extreme values in the update directions, yielding less stable convergence of the training.

-One question was whether the augmented \emph{circular} training samples were good enough for the U-Net and iterative learned networks to generalize to the \emph{twin} and \emph{outlier} samples.
-The relative errors in Fig.~\ref{fig:relative_errors_twin} demonstrate that in fact, the iterative networks did generalize quite well for the \emph{twin} samples, but not for the \emph{outlier}.
-The U-Net achieved the highest reconstruction accuracy on training samples, but failed to generalize well to the test samples.
+One question was whether the augmented \emph{augmented} training samples were good enough for the U-Net and iterative learned networks to generalize to the \emph{in-dist.} and \emph{outlier} samples.
+The relative errors in Fig.~\ref{fig:relative_errors_twin} demonstrate that in fact, the iterative networks did generalize quite well for the \emph{in-dist.} samples, but not for the \emph{outlier}.
+The U-Net achieved the highest accuracy on training samples, but this accuracy failed to generalize well to the test samples.

 While the learned solvers steadily improved the reconstruction accuracy with respect to the number of updating networks in the ideal study, they were now not able to achieve similar convergence.
 The main obstacle to the performance of the iterative learned solvers was the modeling error, which was not directly compensated.
 The end-to-end networks indirectly compensate for the modeling error as the information of the gradients flows through the networks, whereas the greedy training computes erroneous step directions and is unable to improve after the first network.
 The step directions inside the end-to-end network are computed according to the term $\|h-F(x)\|^2_2$, corrupted by the modeling error.
 To make the gradients more informative, a more accurate light transport model could be considered.